SusannaGreen/LearningMatch/README.md

 # LearningMatch
-A multi-layered perceptron learns the match manifold
+A multi-layered perceptron learns the match manifold to speed up the computation of the match.